Korisss/Korisss/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on SkyMP in the Red House team
-- 🌱 I’m currently learning JavaScript (TypeScript) and C#
+- 🌱 I'm currently learning the Go language
-- ⚡ Fun fact: I used Github sample for this ReadMe 😁

 <!--
 **Korisss/Korisss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.